Qiskit/textbook/CONTRIBUTING.md

 - [Vale linter](https://vale.sh/): Used for one of the tests.

-## 2. Fork & download the Textbook
+## 1. Fork & download the Textbook

-### 2.1 Fork
+### 1.1 Fork

-For your first contribution, you'll need to _fork_ the Textbook repository by clicking [this link](https://github.com/Qiskit/textbook/fork), or clicking the 'fork' button on the top right corner of this page.
+For your first contribution, you'll need to _fork_ the Textbook repository by clicking [this link](https://github.com/Qiskit/textbook/fork), this will take you to a new page.
+Click _Create fork_.
 This creates a copy of the repo, owned by your GitHub account.

-### 2.2 Download
+### 1.2 Clone

 Now, you can download (clone) your forked repository.
 For GitHub Desktop users, make sure you're looking at the web page for your fork (the url will be